lee-lindley/app_csv/README.md

 ## app_csv_udt constructor

-Creates the object using the provided cursor.
+Creates the object using the provided cursor or SQL string.
 Prepares for reading and converting the result set.

 ```sql
     CONSTRUCTOR FUNCTION app_csv_utd(